-Summing all the photons, gives a PAR number that for this light results in 0.4 $\mu$ Mol/s/m.
-This value is valid at 1 m distance from the light bulb.
+Summing all the photons, gives a PAR number that for this light results in $4.3 \,\mu\text{Mol/s/m}^2$ .
+This value is valid at 1 m distance from the light bulb and in the area within the beam angle.

-Dividing the PAR number by the total number of photons of the light of this light bulb gives a sort of PAR efficiency, which is 68 % (valid for the PAR wave length range of 400 - 700 nm).
-So maximally 68 % of the total of photons in the light is effectively used by the average plant (since the plant might not take 100 % of the photons at the frequency where its relative sensitivity is 100 %).
+Dividing the PAR number by the total number of photons of the light of this light bulb gives a sort of PAR efficiency, which is 64% (valid for the PAR wave length range of 400 - 700 nm).
+So maximally 64% of the total of photons in the light is effectively used by the average plant (since the plant might not take 100% of the photons at the frequency where its relative sensitivity is 100%).